 Special and Uncommon Features

-Pittsburgh boots, like many other Utility series footwear have a unique technology called KEEN.PROTECT which can provide an extra layer of protection over the toes whether you are wearing the steel toe ones or not.
+Pittsburgh boots, like much other Utility series footwear, have a unique technology called KEEN.PROTECT which can provide an extra layer of protection over the toes whether you are wearing the steel toe ones or not.
 And needless to say that there are more on top of this feature.
 Our Mt.
 Vernon review may help you compare and decide.

 “these are the best boots I’ve had so far compared to all others.”- there are very few cons.